fenshan/no-room/README.md

 ROLES:
-Design: María and Clara /
+Design: María and Fen /
 Narrative: María /
-Programming: Clara /
+Programming: Fen /
-Graphic design: María and Clara
+Graphic design: María and Fen